Trusted media brand of the Chartered Institute of Housing

 As the government stumbles from one crisis to the next over the UK’s departure from the EU, new research suggests Brexit uncertainty is continuing to play a significant role in dampening down the domestic housing market.

-The latest RICS residential market survey for March shows a continuing slowdown in buyer demand, while sales are also down, as are new instructions.
+The latest RICS residential market survey for March shows continuing decline in demand from buyers, while sales are down, as are new instructions.

-And while respondents to the RICS’ latest survey are “more positive” in the long term, the poll found that house prices across the UK would continue to fall for the next six months.
+And while respondents to the RICS’ latest survey are “more positive” in the long term, the poll found that a dip in house prices across the UK was expected in the next two quarters.